Maria von Wedemeyer Weller

-Maria von Wedemeyer-Weller (23 April 1924 – 16 November 1977) was a German-American computer scientist, who emigrated to the US from Germany after the Second World War.
+Maria von Wedemeyer Weller (23 April 1924 – 16 November 1977) was an American computer scientist, who emigrated from Germany to the US after the Second World War.
 She was known in the field of computer science for her role in developing emulation capability.
-She was also notable as the fiancée of the German Protestant theologian and Resistance worker Dietrich Bonhoeffer.
+She was also notable as having been the fiancée of the German Protestant theologian and Resistance worker Dietrich Bonhoeffer.

 Life

-Maria von Wedemeyer was born in 1924 at Pätzig in the Neumark area of Brandenburg to Hans von Wedemeyer, a landowner / gentleman farmer, and his wife Ruth (née Kleist).
+Maria von Wedemeyer was born in 1924 at Pätzig in the Neumark area of Brandenburg to Hans von Wedemeyer, a landowner / gentleman farmer, and his wife Ruth (née von Kleist-Retzow).
 Maria was the third of their seven children.
 Relatives came from the Bismarck family and other Prussian noble families.
 She grew up on her parents' estate at Pätzig.

 Relationship with Bonhoeffer

-Von Wedemeyer first met Bonhoeffer in the urban home of Ruth von Kleist-Retzow, her maternal grandmother, when she was 12 years old.
+Von Wedemeyer first met Bonhoeffer in the urban home of Ruth von Kleist-Retzow, her maternal grandmother, when she was 11 or 12 years old.
 He was conducting confirmation classes for Maria's elder brother and cousins; and the grandmother asked if Maria could be included.
 Bonhoeffer interviewed her and refused to have her join the class due to her "immaturity".

-Bonhoeffer and von Wedemeyer were reintroduced seven years later when Bonhoeffer was on a writing retreat at Ruth von Kleist-Retzow's country home, Klein Krössin.
+Bonhoeffer and von Wedemeyer were reintroduced seven years later when Bonhoeffer was on a writing retreat at Ruth von Kleist-Retzow's country home, Klein-Krössin.
 Notwithstanding their age difference of 18 years — she was 18 years old and he was 36 — they developed a rapport.
 They became engaged on 13 January 1943.